Quest to the Pacific Northwest - Denali National Park

 Although we chose to go hiking, we had the option to go on a 5 hr bus tour into the park.
 People said this was a great chance to see wildlife, but with all the busses we are riding this trip we opted not to do it.
 The people who went really enjoyed it, but as I sit on the 9 hr bus ride writing this up the next day, I am happy with my decision to go hiking.

 Although we encountered some light rain, there was no lightning so we were able to go rafting on the Nenana River.
-They offered two options for trips. - Ellen, like Cleopatra, opted to have the guide ferry the raft down the river with long oars so she could enjoy the sights and take photos.
+They offered two options for trips. - the VP, like Cleopatra, opted to have the guide ferry the raft down the river with long oars so she could enjoy the sights and take photos.
 The rest of us did paddle rafting, rationale being that if the glacial water is 35°, we would rather be moving to stay warm when you get hit by the waves.
 They outfit everyone in dry suits that cover you like a turtle neck at the top and have booties for your feet.
 You wear regular clothes underneath, with socks, and then put your river shoes on top, capped with a helmet.
-Overall they kept us fairly dry, as proven by Carl who rode up front and got hit by almost every big wave.
+Overall they kept us fairly dry, as proven by the Accountant who rode up front and got hit by almost every big wave.
 I chose to sit in the back left and although I got splashed a good bit, my head never got doused (which I was totally OK with).

 We rafted for about 2 hours, mostly class III+ rapids.
 No flips and no one fell out!
 The rivers vary greatly year to year, based on the glacial flows, so the guides have to learn the rapids again every summer.
 At a calm stretch, our guide said we could jump in if we wanted, but none of our crew opted for it.
 One person in our boat did and he regretted it instantly because his neck gasket was loose and filled his suit and clothes with icy water!
 Overall we really enjoyed the rafting, and look forward to doing it again in Copper River.